 We have prepared a beginner’s guide to Pattaya nightlife for those planning their first visit to Walking Street or one of the city’s other noteworthy party areas, giving you a rough idea of what to expect on your first walk through Pattaya’s really wild side.
 Through this, we hope to arm you with enough knowledge to ensure that you get the most out of Pattaya after dark, avoiding any nasty surprises and confusion.Read More

 - Ko Samet Island Full-Day Excursion

 - Flight of the Gibbon™ Chonburi Zipline Tour

 - Koh Larn Coral Island Day Trip with Lunch

 - VIP Fast-Track Service: Pattaya U-Tapao Airport (UTP)

 - 2-Day Bangkok to Pattaya Cycling Adventure

 A girl who works in a bar.
 This is sometimes broken down into coyote girls (who generally work in beer bars) and go-go girls.

 Beer Bar or Bar Beer

-Two ways of describing the same thing – a simple open-air drinking establishment with low prices for local beers and spirits (and bar fines).
-They are all practically identical, featuring pink neon lights, flat-screen TVs and a staff of six or seven girls calling out to the passing “handsome men” to come and join them.
+Two ways of describing the same thing – a simple open-air drinking establishment with low prices for local beers and spirits.
+They are all practically identical, featuring pink neon lights and flat-screen TVs and about six or seven dancers/servers.

 Cheap Charlie or Kee Niaow